technicalguru/php-vault/README.md

 }
 ```

-The `CredentialsProvider` takes additional constructor arguments that define, which keys in the secret username and password can be found.
+The `CredentialsProvider` takes additional constructor arguments that define, which keys in the secret provide username and password.
 The
 defaults are as given below for the `SecretProvider`.